 Believe it or not, you already know everything there is to know about tarot because it is a reflection of your psyche and human experience.

 No one sees the world like you and no one will ever read the cards like you.
 Throw out your fear, toss aside the tarot books, and focus on what you see in the card.

 What is the story?
 What is your message?
 Listen to the voice inside of you.
 That voice is your High Priestess.
-And when you know yourself, you’ll be your own best psychic/witch/sorceress and magic will unfold… Trust me.
+And when you know yourself, you’ll be your own best psychic, witch or sorceress, and magic will unfold… Trust me.